speedp001/SkyPose/README.md

 ## Project Introduction

-**SkyPose** is a real-time outdoor **Visual Positioning System (VPS)** that refines a camera’s orientation by matching a skyline extracted from a real-world image with a **DEM (Digital Elevation Model)-based 360° skyline**.
-Outdoor VPS often relies on **GNSS** and **IMU** as auxiliary cues, but IMU accuracy can degrade due to magnetic disturbances, accumulated drift, and sensor noise—especially in mountainous terrain and in regions with dense electronic interference  [oai_citation:1‡SkyPose_Real-time camera pose estimation by skyline matching in mountainous terrain.pdf](sediment://file_00000000d7087207ab397249f8aa019a).
+ Visual Positioning System (VPS) estimates a camera’s pose from visual information of the surrounding environment and is widely used in autonomous driving, robotic navigation, and augmented reality (AR).
+Outdoor VPS commonly uses Global Navigation Satellite Systems (GNSS) and Inertial Measurement Units (IMU) as auxiliary cues.
+However, IMU accuracy can degrade due to magnetic disturbances and sensor noise.
+This paper presents a new outdoor VPS that precisely refines the IMU measurements by matching skylines extracted from input images with those generated from a Digital Elevation Model (DEM).
+The proposed system operates in real time and delivers high-accuracy pose estimates even under unreliable GNSS coverage and noisy IMU readings.
+The framework is robust and well-suited to mountainous terrain, enabling effective deployment in military, exploration, and AR-based applications.

-SkyPose starts from coarse pose estimates provided by sensors (GNSS/IMU) available on mobile devices, then performs skyline matching to determine the corresponding segment on the 360° DEM skyline and estimate the optimal **azimuth** angle.
-Through this process, sensor-induced orientation errors are corrected while maintaining real-time performance.
+---

-The framework is designed to operate reliably in GNSS-unstable regions and is well-suited to mountainous terrain, enabling practical deployment for applications such as **military equipment**, **exploration drone trajectory tracking**, and **AR content alignment**.
+## Project Structure

 ---